EliasLeijon/NLP-DocBERT-financial-news-trading/README.md

 ## What will be done the comming week
 This week we will have a lot to do.

- - [ ] Firtly, we should experiment with how a difference in text-length in the training dataset compared to the testing dataset can affect prediction quality.
+ - [x] Firtly, we should experiment with how a difference in text-length in the training dataset compared to the testing dataset can affect prediction quality.
 I propose that we do this by finding a labeled dataset with a lot of variance in length, and split this dataset into 3 sets, one with the longer documents, one with middle long document and one with the shortest documents.
 Then we should train a model on the middle and short datasets and evaluate these on the long dataset.
 Note.
 The short and the middle dataset should have an equal amount of entries.

+ Instead of short, medium long and long, we have dataset with the same document length as our training dataset and test dataset.
+No significant difference was seen.

 - [x] Secondly, we should process the rest of our data similarly to how the own-collected news were processed.